-3.3 Bone metastasis in HER2-negative and hormone receptor-positive metastatic breast cancer
+3.2.1 Bone metastasis in HER2-negative and hormone receptor-positive metastatic breast cancer

-Bone is a frequent site of metastatic spread with approximately 65% to 75% of patients with metastatic breast cancer having skeletal involvement.(17) The skeleton is the first site of distant spread in 46% to 47% of patients with breast cancer.
-The presence of skeletal metastases correlates significantly with ER and PR positivity.(18,19) Bone-only metastases have been reported to occur in 17% to 37% of women with metastatic breast cancer.(20,21,22)
+Bone is a frequent site of metastatic spread with approximately 65% to 75% of patients with metastatic breast cancer having skeletal involvement.(18) The skeleton is the first site of distant spread in 46% to 47% of patients with breast cancer.
+The presence of skeletal metastases correlates significantly with estrogen and progesterone receptor positivity.(19,20) Bone-only metastases have been reported to occur in 17% to 37% of women with metastatic breast cancer.(21,22,23)

-Results of a recent meta-analysis from 41 randomized studies that compared bisphosphonates to no bisphosphonates and including data from 17,751 breast cancer patients suggests that adjuvant bisphosphonates reduce bone recurrences and improve breast cancer survival in post-menopausal women.
-Reductions in bone recurrence for post-menopausal women were similar independent of ER status, nodal involvement, bisphosphonate type, treatment schedule, or use of concomitant chemotherapy.(23)
+Results of a recent meta-analysis from 41 randomized trials that compared bisphosphonates to no bisphosphonates and including data from 17,751 breast cancer patients, suggests that adjuvant bisphosphonates reduce bone recurrences and improve breast cancer survival in postmenopausal women.
+Reductions in bone recurrence for postmenopausal women were similar independent of ER status, nodal involvement, bisphosphonate type, treatment schedule, or use of concomitant chemotherapy.(24)

-Prognosis of patients with metastases confined to bone only seems to be better compared to patients with visceral involvement with median survival times from the diagnosis of metastatic disease to death between 24 to 36 months as reported per different publications.(2,21,22,24,25) Occurrence of osseous metastases interferes with normal bone homeostasis and impacts the normal remodeling process by disrupting the fine balance between new bone formation and bone resorption processes.
-This, finally results in loss of bone integrity and loss of function.
+Prognosis of patients with metastases confined to bone-only seems to be better compared to patients with visceral involvement with median survival times from the diagnosis of metastatic disease to death between 24 to 36 months as reported per different publications.(2,22,23,25,26) Occurrence of osseous metastases interferes with normal bone homeostasis and impacts the normal remodeling process by disrupting the fine balance between new bone formation and bone resorption processes.
+This finally results in loss of bone integrity and loss of function.

-The most common sites of bone involvement are axial bones; however, other locations may also be encountered although with a lower frequency.
-Bone lesions may be of osteolytic, osteoblastic, or mixed phenotype as per the radiographic appearance of the lesions.
+The most common sites of bone involvement are axial bones, however, other locations may also be encountered although with a lower frequency.
+Bone lesions may be of osteolytic, osteoblastic or mixed phenotype as per the radiographic appearance of the lesions.
 It is well known that bone metastases from breast cancer usually show osteolytic changes.
-However, interestingly, as per a retrospective study, when comparing the morphology of breast cancer bone metastases by computed tomography (CT) in the time period 1996 to 2000 versus 2001 to 2005, a higher prevalence of osteoblastic metastases was observed in the later period (1996 to 2000: osteolytic 53.7%, osteosclerotic 32.1%, mixed type 14.3%; 2001 to 2005: osteolytic 9.4%, osteosclerotic 71.9%, mixed type 18.7%).
-This might be due to the application of systematic bisphosphonate treatment.(26)
+However, interestingly, as per a retrospective study, when comparing the morphology of breast cancer bone metastases by computed tomography (CT) in the time period 1996 to 2000 versus 2001 to 2005, a higher prevalence of osteoblastic metastases was observed in the later period (1996 to 2000: osteolytic 53.7%, osteosclerotic 32.1%, mixed type 14.3%; 2001 to 2005: osteolytic

+9.4%, osteosclerotic 71.9%, mixed type 18.7%).
+This might be due to the application of systematic bisphosphonate treatment.(28)

-Due to the disrupted bone remodeling process, patients with metastatic bone lesions are at risk of increased morbidity including skeletal related events (SRE), such as bone pain requiring intervention (i.e., radiotherapy or surgery), pathologic fractures, spinal cord compression, as well as symptomatic hypercalcemia and bone marrow infiltration.
-These events will ultimately impair the patient's QoL and functional independence.
+Due to the disrupted bone remodeling process, patients with metastatic bone lesions are at risk of increased morbidity including skeletal-related events (SREs) such as bone pain requiring intervention (i.e., radiotherapy or surgery), pathologic fractures, spinal cord compression, as well as symptomatic hypercalcemia and bone marrow infiltration.
+These events will ultimately impair patient's quality of life and functional independence.